-- 1. For the quarterly period ended 31 March 2020 - 2.
-Commission Identification Number 163671 - 3.
-BIR Tax Identification No. 000-804-342-000 - 4.
-Exact name of issuer as specified in its charter AyalaLand Logistics Holdings Corp. - 5.
-Province, country or other jurisdiction of incorporation or organization Metro Manila, Philippines - 6.
-Industry Classification Code: (SEC Use Only) - Address of issuer's principal office and postal code 3rd Floor Glorietta 5, Ayala Center, Makati City 1223 - 8.
-Issuer's telephone number, including area code (632) 8884-1106 - Former name, former address and former fiscal year, if changed since last report: N/A - 10.
-Securities registered pursuant to Sections 8 and 12 of the Code, or Sections 4 and 8 of the RSA (As of 30 April 2020)

-Title of each Class Number of shares of common stock outstanding Common shares 6,301,591,987

-Amount of Debt Outstanding Outstanding Loans (consolidated)

-11. Are any or all of the securities listed on a Stock Exchange?
+1. For the quarterly period ended 30 September 2020 2.
+Commission Identification Number 163671 3.
+BIR Tax Identification No. 000-804-342-000 4.
+Exact name of issuer as specified in its charter AyalaLand Logistics Holdings Corp.
+5. Province, country or other jurisdiction of incorporation or organization Metro Manila, Philippines 6.
+Industry Classification Code: (SEC Use Only) 7.
+Address of issuer's principal office and postal code 3rd Floor Glorietta 5, Ayala Center, Makati City 1223 8.
+Issuer's telephone number, including area code (632) 8884-1106 9.
+Former name, former address and former fiscal year, if changed since last report: N/A 10.
+Securities registered pursuant to Sections 8 and 12 of the Code, or Sections 4 and 8 of the RSA (As of 31 October 2020) Title of each Class Common shares Number of shares of common stock outstanding 6,301,591,987 Amount of Debt Outstanding Outstanding Loans (consolidated) -0- 11.
+Are any or all of the securities listed on a Stock Exchange?
+Yes [X] No [] If yes, state the name of such Stock Exchange and the class/es of securities listed therein: Philippine Stock Exchange Common 12.
+Indicate by check mark whether the registrant: (a) has filed all reports required to be filed by Section 17 of the Code and SRC Rule 17 thereunder or Sections 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of the Corporation Code of the Philippines, during the preceding twelve (12) months (or for such shorter period the registrant was required to file such reports) Yes [X] No [ ] (b) has been subject to such filing requirements for the past ninety (90) days.
 Yes [X] No []

-If yes, state the name of such Stock Exchange and the class/es of securities listed therein:

-Philippine Stock Exchange Common

-- 12. Indicate by check mark whether the registrant: - (a) has filed all reports required to be filed by Section 17 of the Code and SRC Rule 17 thereunder or Sections 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of the Corporation Code of the Philippines, during the preceding twelve (12) months (or for such shorter period the registrant was required to file such reports)